Sound certification of memory-bounded quantum computers: Technical Lemmata

 Then the following holds. \begin{enumerate} \item For any choice of Kraus operators $\{K_j\}_{j=0}^{n-1}$ of $\Lambda\in\Omega_{\mathcal{W}}$, there exist suitable $K_j^i\in \LL(\HH_B)$, $i\in[d_A]$ such that \item The following interchanging property between $\Lambda$ and the subchannels $\Lambda\vert_B^{\psi_i}$ holds

 \item The set $ \Omega_\mathcal{W}$ is closed under the composition, and the maps

 which map the channels to their respective subchannels (see \cref{def:subchannels}) are homomorphisms. \end{enumerate} \end{techlemma} Note that it suffices to check the condition inside \cref{eq:omega} on an ONB of $\HH_B$ to conclude that the statement holds also for every $\rho\in\DM(\HH_B)$, as we will see in the proof.
-The second and third statement are essentially simple corollaries from the first, due to their importance we explicitly state them regardless. \begin{proof} We abbreviate $\ket{i}=\ket{\psi_i}$ wherever it is convenient.
+Although the second and third statements are essentially simple corollaries of the first, due to their importance for the proofs, we state them explicitly. \begin{proof} We abbreviate $\ket{i}=\ket{\psi_i}$ wherever it is convenient.
 Let $\Lambda\in\Omega_{\mathcal{W}}$, and let $\{K_j\}_{j=1}^{n}$ be the Kraus operators of $\Lambda$, where $n\in \NN$ is the Kraus rank of $\Lambda$.
 We can express each $K_j$ as

 with $K_j^{kl}\in \LL(\HH_B)$, for all $k,l\in [d_A]$.
 Pick a basis $\mathcal{V}=\{\ket{\phi_i}\}_{i\in[d_B]}$ for $\HH_B$ and let $\ket{\phi}\in\mathcal{V}$ arbitrary and fixed.
 We compute

 We apply the partial trace $\tr_B[\argdot]$ to both sides of \cref{app:eq:lemma_marg_hom_1}, and since $\tr_B[\Lambda(\kb{i}{i}\otimes\phi)]=\kb{i}{i}$ by the assumption $\Lambda\in\Omega_{\mathcal{W}}$, we arrive at